Erin’s Recipe Rundown

 Ingredients You’ll Need

-- Gluten-free flour: I recommend using a high-quality gluten-free flour blend with xanthan gum.
-It creates a better texture and makes all the difference in the end result!
-I like King Arthur or Bob’s Red Mill gluten-free flour.
+- Gluten-free flour: I recommend using a high-quality gluten-free flour blend with xanthan gum included in it.
+It creates a better texture and makes all the difference!
+I like King Arthur or Bob’s Red Mill for this recipe.

-- Spices: Warm spices like cinnamon, nutmeg, and cardamom give these donuts great fall flavors!
+- Spices: Warm spices like cinnamon, nutmeg, and cardamom pair well with the apple cider and give these donuts great fall flavor!

 How to Make Gluten-Free Apple Cider Donuts

-- Pour the donut batter into a large ziploc bag.
-Cut a 1-inch hole in the corner of the bag and pipe the donut batter into the prepared doughnut pan.
+- Pipe and bake: Pour the batter into a large ziploc bag and cut a 1-inch hole in one corner.
+Pipe the batter into the prepared pans.
+Bake at 350°F for 10-12 minutes.

-I don’t recommend storing these apple cider donuts.
-They’re best enjoyed immediately after preparing, when they’re warm and toasty!
-If you do want to store them, keep in an airtight container at room temperature for up to three days.
+To Store: They’re best enjoyed immediately after preparing, when they’re warm and toasty!
+I don’t recommend storing these donuts since their flavor and texture change as they cool.
+If you want to store leftovers, keep them in an airtight container at room temperature for up to 3 days.

 - These gluten free apple cider donuts are best eaten right away.
 I don’t recommend storing them, since the texture and flavor change as they cool.